msfwebdude/javascript-cpu-simulator/README.md

 ## Todo

+Currently working on a bug with Register A becoming fixed at 0xAA

 The 'To-Do' kanban board can be found [here](https://github.com/msfwebdude/javascript-cpu-simulator/projects/1).